 “I always loved the reward of physical exercise done in the community of a group”

 Being a college athlete, I always loved the reward of physical exercise done in the community of a group, but I struggled to find group fitness classes that didn’t leave me feeling totally depleted.
-Remembering my one class yoga class in the hotel courtyard, I decided to sign up for a class at a local yoga studio.
+Remembering my one yoga class in the hotel courtyard, I decided to sign up for a class at a local yoga studio.
 For the first 30 minutes of class, I seriously considered walking out.
 I had no idea it was hot yoga, and I thought anyone was crazy to pay for this; however, once we got to the restorative part of class, I felt a release like I’d never experienced before.
 To conclude class, the teacher left us with a message to “trust our instincts,” and I knew at that moment that yoga was exactly what I needed in life.

-Fast-forward five years: I have practiced countless hours all across the country, completed a 200-hour and 300-hour teacher training, earned an Art of Assisting Certificate from Baron Baptiste, and co-lead my own Teacher Trainings at my forever yoga home, Yonder Yoga.
+Fast-forward seven years: I have practiced countless hours all across the country, completed a 200-hour and 300-hour teacher training, earned an Art of Assisting Certificate from Baron Baptiste, and co-lead my own Teacher Trainings at my forever yoga home, Yonder Yoga.
 Today and every day, I am feel so incredibly lucky to love what I do.

 “I know that there is still so much more left to uncover.”